FXAA Board of Directors and Scientific & Research Committee

-Fragile X Association of Australia (FXAA) is an Incorporated Association governed by a Board elected by the members.
+Fragile X Association of Australia (FXAA) is an Association incorporated in NSW governed by a Board of volunteer directors elected by the members.

 In 2011 Nyleta’s first child was diagnosed with Fragile X syndrome, at the age of 2.
 The family had no Fragile X diagnosis prior to that and subsequently her daughter and nephew were diagnosed with Fragile X syndrome, and Nyleta, her mother and sister were all diagnosed as carriers of the Fragile X premutation.
 In the past few years her mother has now developed FXTAS, the Fragile X-associated Tremor Ataxia syndrome.
 As the member of a family that has been impacted in so many ways by Fragile X, Nyleta has chosen to become actively involved with increasing awareness of Fragile X-associated disorders, the impact of NDIS, and providing FX families with better support and medical assistance.
 Prior to becoming the mother of 3 children Nyleta worked in the IT industry in Australia, Canada and the USA for nearly 20 years.
 But the role of being a mother is now her focus and by far the most rewarding achievement in her life.
 Nyleta is based in Brisbane.

 Mike is originally from the UK and is married to Helen who is from Sydney.
 They have two children, Josiah aged 6 and Hannah aged 8.
 Josiah has Fragile X syndrome while Hannah is not medically affected.
 However, she does point out that she is still indirectly affected as a sibling of a brother with Fragile X!
-Mike has worked in the non-profit sector in Hong Kong for more than a decade and currently runs Fragile X Hong Kong.
-He is also a runner and has recently broken the world record for the fastest half marathon in a business suit!
+Mike has worked in the technology and social impact sectors for 20 years.
+He is the founder of Xceptional, a technology services firm that employs people with autism and was featured on the ABC’s ‘Employable Me’ series.
+Mike holds a masters from Harvard and a BA from Oxford.
+Mike is also a runner and has recently broken the world record for the fastest half marathon in a business suit!
 He took on the record to raise funds and awareness for Fragile X in Australia and internationally.
-Mike is based in Sydney.
+Mike lives in Sydney.

 Katherine is English and moved to Australia in 2006 with her husband David.
 Together they have two children.
 Samantha is 9 and has not been tested for Fragile X. Andrew is 7 and has Fragile X syndrome.
 Katherine is a carrier of the Fragile X premutation.
 Katherine has worked in the finance industry for over 10 years.
 Before moving to Australia she was supervising a debt recovery team for a stock broker, representing the company in court during disputed claims.
 Katherine built on her public speaking experience as a weight loss meeting leader for a year in 2012/13 before returning to the finance industry in a sales role.
 Katherine has recently taken up running and likes to run for fitness with friends.
 Katherine has taken part in several organised running events and has used these events to fundraise for FXAA on several occasions.
 Katherine is based in Adelaide.